-Cash and short-term investments are recorded at cost, which approximates fair value, and includes cash in bank accounts, institutional money market funds, and other temporary investments held for working capital purposes with original maturities of three months or less.
-Cash and short-term investments do not include cash balances held as collateral by the University.
-Cash and short-term investment balances designated for investment purposes are included in the "Investment portfolio, at fair value" in the Balance Sheets.
+Cash and cash equivalents are recorded at cost, which approximates fair value, and includes cash in bank accounts, institutional money market funds and other temporary investments held for working capital purposes with original maturities of three months or less.
+Cash and cash equivalents do not include cash balances held as collateral by the University.
+Cash and cash equivalents designated for investment purposes are included in the "Investment portfolio, at fair value" in the Balance Sheets.